pixom-ai/NVIDIA_DeepLearning-Project/README.md

 The recommended DLI course (with certification) for students learning through the DLI Teaching Kit is **[Fundamentals of Deep Learning for Computer Vision](https://courses.nvidia.com/courses/course-v1:DLI+C-FX-01+V2/about)**.

 `Syllabus.pdf` suggests students take this full-day course upon near-completion of your university semester course.
 It also suggests shorter courses that can be used as labs throughout your university course.

-*To enable these or any other courses for your students, please send an email to NVDLI@nvidia.com with subject line “DLI Teaching Kit Online Course Access”.
-You will then receive information about how to give free access to your students.*

 Detailed descriptions of all available DLI courses can be found at [www.nvidia.com/dli](https://www.nvidia.com/dli).